 Military Tuition Assistance (TA) is awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, the student may no longer be eligible for the full amount of TA funds originally awarded.

 To comply with the Department of Defense policy, Tulsa Community College will return any unearned TA funds on a prorated basis through at least the 60% portion of the period for which the funds were provided.
-TA funds are earned proportionally during an enrollment period, with unearned funds returned based upon when a student stops attending.
+TA funds are earned proportionally during an enrollment period, with unearned funds returned based on when a student stops attending.
 These funds are returned to the military service branch.

-Instances when a service member stops attending due to a military service obligation, Tulsa Community College will work with the affected Service Member to identify solutions that will not result in student debt for the returned portion.
+In instances when a service member stops attending due to a military service obligation, Tulsa Community College will work with the affected Service Member to identify solutions that will not result in student debt for the returned portion.

 Point of Contact

 Supporting our veterans for their invaluable service and immeasurable sacrifice.

 Veterans are an important part of the student body at TCC.
 To better serve these people and their dependents, TCC has developed a Veterans Resource Center located at our four main TCC campuses.
 The resource center provides information for veterans seeking to enhance their future through higher education.
 Students and/or Veterans should contact a Student Life office regarding location and hours of operation.

 Study area with computers for research and homework